HCL-TECH-SOFTWARE/domino-backup/docs/backup-providers/veeam/install.md

 Switch back to your Domino server to test the connection and confirm the public key of the OpenSSH server.

 The following command connects to the server and tests the connection to the PowerShell script.

+Note: On Windows using the system account, switch back to the existing cmd window with running with the system account.

 ```
 ssh notes@veeam-server.acme.loc check